efekarakus/efekarakus-blog/_posts/2021-12-18-client-side-platforms-thoughts.md

 tags: [design]
 ---

-_This post explains the motivation for client-side platforms by situating it against components and managed platforms, describes challenges with building a system that's "leaky by design", and then lists design guidelines to solve these challenges._
+_This post explains the motivation for client-side platforms by situating it against components and managed platforms, describes challenges with building a system that's "leaky by design", and then lists design guidelines to tackle these challenges._

 A platform is a collection of components on top of which many people can build programs, usually application programs [[1]](#1).
 AWS is well known [[2]](#2)[[3]](#3) for not building platforms, and instead delivering big components that can be composed together to build bespoke solutions:
 > I think a couple players then decided they need to really get going and they just chose the wrong abstraction to build.
 They built too high in the stack as opposed to these building blocks like we built, that allowed developers to stitch them together however they saw fit.